-As an aspiring entrepreneur, look at how much cash you need, and calculate when it will filter through your company.
-To estimate future sales and expenses, project cash flow.
+As an aspiring entrepreneur, not only must you look at how much cash you need, you also have to calculate when it will filter through your company.
+To estimate future sales and expenses, you need to project cash flow.

-A competitive analysis looks at your competitors.
-Review sales patterns for businesses with a comparable industry, size, and location.
-Pay attention to seasonal changes, as well as spikes and dips in cash.
+A competitive analysis looks at your competitors: review sales patterns for businesses with a comparable industry, size, and location.
+Make sure that you also pay attention to seasonal changes, as well as spikes and dips in cash.

 With a market analysis, evaluate your offerings in relation to target customers.
 Explore customer needs and expectations, and look at your profit margins.
 Market research and competitive study data show patterns of other businesses.

 Keep in mind that cash flow will be slow at first when creating projections for your new business.
 Early in business, you’re essentially trying to give momentum to a stationary object.
 It takes time for money to start flowing in and out at a healthy pace.